rtr-tkfreq/coverage-db/README.md

   called.
 See "The layer catalog" below.
 * **`cov_download_mno.py`** (`scripts/import-opendata/`) — downloads each
-  operator's open-data CSV, compares it against previous runs, discards anything unchanged (operators publish updates every 3 months, and imports what's left into `cov_mno`.
+  operator's open-data CSV, compares it against previous runs, discards anything unchanged (operators publish updates every 3 months, so most runs see nothing new) or suspiciously small (fewer than 10 data rows — treated as a broken/incomplete download, not imported), and imports what's left into `cov_mno`.
 Runs in minutes.
 * **`cov_render_tiles.py`** (`scripts/import-opendata/`) — turns new
   `cov_mno` data into map tiles: renders XYZ tiles via headless QGIS, moves them into the tile docroot, and registers the result in `tileurl`.
 Can run